HOME • SEARCH • EMAIL • ABOUT

 Cytotoxicity / Anticancer:

 Study investigated the cytotoxic effects of extracts from 16 Bangladesh medicinal plants.
-The methanolic extract of A baccifera showed low toxicity against mouse fibroblasts but selective cytotoxicity against different cancer cell lines.
+The methanolic extract of Ammannia baccifera showed low toxicity against mouse fibroblasts but selective cytotoxicity against different cancer cell lines with IC50 of 0.55, 0.59 and 0.91 mg/mL against gastric, colon, and breast cancer cell lines, respectively.
+(1)

 Antibacterial: Study of methanolic extract exhibited activity against B cereus and P vulgaris.